HarryStevens/scraperama/README.md

 # scraperama
-Scrape html, csv, json files from the internet.
+Scrape files from the internet.

 ## Installation